post-self/post-self.ink/content/about/glossary.md

 title: Glossary
 ---

+ACL
+:   Originally short for "Access Control List", ACLs describe fine-grained permissions to access or use sims or the like.
+For instance, ACLs can be set such that only certain people may enter a sim, or to ensure that a cone of silence blocks sensorium messages

 Apygmaliophobia
 :   The fear of uploading (literally, the fear of becoming an artificial copy of yourself).
 Coined in the late 2130s as the cost of uploading began to drop.
 Also occasionally used in relation to taskers who fear individuation.

 Artemis
 :   An extrasolar probe bearing four races of uploaded consciousnesses.
 Discovered in 2346 by Tycho Brahe

+AVEC
+:   Introduced in 2350, Audio/Visual Extrasystem Communication is the means by which those on the System may communicate with Earth via audio and visual transmission, rather than just text, something which was gently discouraged over the previous years to maintain a sense of mystique around sys-side.
+While Castor and Pollux also have this ability in theory, the bandwidth limitations of the Deep Space Network made it such that only still images can be sent.

 Clade
 :   A collection of individuals all descended from the same uploaded consciousness through the process of forking.
 Clades are named after the root instance (e.g: the Bălan clade), but they can also choose their own name (e.g: the Ode clade).